ssingle7/professional-readme-generator/generatedMarkdown.md

 * [Questions](#questions)
 # Installation
-* The following necessary dependencies must be installed to run the application 111
+* The following necessary dependencies must be installed to run the application inquirer and fs
 # Usage
 *In order to use this app,
-111
+This is a very useful tool
 # License
-This project is licensed under the 111 license.
+This project is licensed under the MIT license.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 #  Contributing
 Contributors:
-111
+N/A
 # Tests
 The following is needed to run the test: undefined